Best Travel Umbrella for Japan 2026: Tsuyu & Typhoon

 Vibrant city street in Tokyo with neon lights reflecting on wet pavement during a rainy night.

 Japan gets serious rain.
 Tokyo’s tsuyu season runs June through mid-July with near-daily downpours.
 Typhoon season follows in August and September.
 And summer UV in Kyoto and Osaka is intense enough that locals carry umbrellas on sunny days too.
+A cheap umbrella won’t survive a Tokyo side street in 40 mph wind.
+Here are the three best options — ranked for Japan specifically.

 Umbrella Folded Size Weight Wind Tested Best For